Punjab Traffic Police Challan Rates List

 Registering your vehicle is mandatory before driving it on public roads.
 Upon registering, you will receive a Registration Certificate (RC), which you must always carry while driving your vehicle.
 According to the Motor Vehicle Act 1988, one should not drive on public roads without a valid Registration Certificate or an expired RC.
 If you get caught driving a vehicle without/expired RC, you will be charged with a fine of ₹5000 for the first offense and ₹10,000 for the subsequent offense.
 There are a few exceptions to this.
 However, one must inform their Regional Transport Authority (RTA) within seven days of the reason you need to use a vehicle.
 Otherwise, you’ll be fined.

-Road Tax not paid.
+Road Tax not paid

 According to section 177 of the Motor Vehicles Act, paying road taxes is mandatory for vehicle owners (both two- and four-wheelers) in India.
 Road or Lifetime tax is collected when purchasing or registering a new vehicle.
 However, different states have different methods of paying for road tax, quarterly, annually, or all at once.
 Road taxes must be paid online or offline at the Regional Transport Office (RTO).
 If a vehicle owner fails to pay road tax, they must pay a fine of ₹500.
 Sometimes, your vehicle papers (copy of RC book) might get seized if caught driving a vehicle without paying Road Tax.